sysgears/grain/docs/latest.markdown

 ####Config posthandler hook

-`config_posthandler` - a closure that will be executed right after each execution of `SiteConfig.groovy`
+`config_posthandler` - a closure that is executed right after each execution of `SiteConfig.groovy`

 ***Example***